-During intermittent fasting (short: “IF”), you eat within a certain period, and during the rest of the day, you don’t.
-Thus, you are fasting.
+During intermittent fasting, you eat within a certain period; during the rest of the day, you don’t.

-During 16/8 intermittent fasting, you only eat between noon and 8 PM.
-According to this, the body fasts for 16 hours, whereby 8 hours are already elapsed while sleeping.
+During 16/8 intermittent fasting, you only eat between noon and 8 p.m.
+According to this, the body fasts for 16 hours, whereby 8 hours have already elapsed while sleeping.

 However, you can individually change the eating period as you wish.
 For example, you eat between 2 and 10 PM.

-Nevertheless, I would always try to keep the sleeping within the 16-hour fasting period.
-This way, only 8 hours of fasting are left during day time.
+Nevertheless, I always tried to keep sleeping within the 16-hour fasting period.
+This way, only 8 hours of fasting are left during the daytime.

-Moreover, during this time, your body, particularly the stomach and gut, can rest properly.
+Moreover, your body, particularly the stomach and gut, can rest properly during this time.

-Since you sleep 8 of the 16 hours, you only have to skip breakfast and snacks.
+Since you sleep 8 16 hours, you only have to skip breakfast and snacks.
 And Voila!
 Reaping the health benefits of intermittent fasting is that easy.

-Although this one is very sticky, that you wouldn’t have enough energy for the day without breakfast is a myth that has been disproven by research.
+Although this one is very sticky, that you wouldn’t have enough energy for the day without breakfast is a myth disproven by research.

-Because in the morning, the body gives you a big shot of stress and growth hormones, you easily get enough energy for the day.
+Because the body gives you a lot of stress and growth hormones in the morning, you quickly get enough energy for the day.

 For this reason, our bodies wake us up in the morning.
 You will find more details about hormones in the health benefits of intermittent fasting.

-Whether it is proteins, carbohydrates, or fat, eating is not allowed during the 16-hour fasting period.
+Whether it is proteins, carbohydrates, or fat, eating is prohibited during the 16-hour fasting period.
 Why?

 Three processes in the body can break the fast.
-And one of them (AMPK release) is stimulated by each of the three macronutrients.
+Each of the three macronutrients stimulates one of them: AMPK release.